simon-frankau/wordle-solver/README.md

 number of possible solutions if we receive a particular result.
 We can use this to heuristically steer finding optimal solutions.

+# What's this branch about?

+As a result of https://twitter.com/gcapell/status/1480003186836398080 , I'm looking at how many steps the obvious greedy algorithm takes to guess, in the worst case.

 # Solutions

 A word can be uniquely determined in 5 guesses (that is, the fifth